Burns are injuries to tissues as a result of contact with heat, electricity, chemicals, friction or abrasion; or more specifically:

 Second Degree (Partial Thickness) Burns

 - Epidermis and part of dermis affected.
-Tissue erythematous, or tan
+Tissue erythematous, or tan.

 Third Degree (Full Thickness) Burns

-- Destruction of epidermis and dermis
+- The destruction of the epidermis and dermis.

-- Possible damage to muscle and tendon
+- Possible damage to muscle and tendon.

-- Tissue pale, white, grey, or charred
+- Tissue that is pale, white, grey, or charred.

 - Pain will be absent since nerve endings are destroyed.